darkrenaissance/darkfi/doc/src/misc/darkirc/darkirc.md

 which aggregates messages from all channels.
 It's useful to monitor activity from all channels without needing to flick through them.

+You may need to install `weechat-python` to enable Python scripting support in your weechat.

 ## Emojis

 Install the `noto` fonts to have the full unicode set.
 Popular Linux distros